EPA officially rescinds $7 billion in committed Solar For All grants

 The Solar For All grant was passed into law as part of the Inflation Reduction Act in 2022 to expand access to affordable and reliable solar energy to low-income regions across the country.
 60 projects have been awarded a total of $7 billion in federal grants.
 These previously legally committed funds could have given 1 million homes in the United States access to solar power.

-That is now over.
-All of those programs and projects, all of those non-profits and small businesses that earned the grants, all of the lower income families that would have seen reduced electric bills are left in the lurch.
+That looks to be over, even though many groups are saying the action is illegal and they will fight it in court.
+In the meantime, the organizations and groups that operated for years under the assumption that these funds were committed — and all of the lower income families that would have seen reduced electric bills — are left in the lurch.
 And my inbox is filling with messages from all of them.

 Solar For All-gone